closerdao/tdf-game-guide/02_roles-and-stakeholders/resident.md

 # 🏡 Resident

-**Skilled Contributor** Residents are medium to long-term community members who bring specific skills and consistent contribution.
+**Skilled Contributor** Residents are community members who bring specific skills and consistent contribution, with both short-term and long-term options.

 > *"Residency is where personal purpose meets community needs."*

 ## Role Description

-Residents are individuals with specific skills valuable to the community who commit to staying at TDF for extended periods, typically one month or longer.
+Residents are individuals with specific skills valuable to the community who commit to staying at TDF for extended periods.
+There are two types of residents:

+- **Short-term Residents** - Artists, project-specific contributors, and temporary specialists
+- **Long-term Residents** - Individuals with deep involvement and ongoing commitment to community development

 They take on more responsibility than volunteers and often lead or manage specific areas of community operations or projects based on their expertise.

 ## Responsibilities